2020 Curriculum & Schedule

-All farmers-in-training participate in each of these three structured rotations:
+All farmers-in-training participate in each of these rotations:

 • Livestock – The farmer-in-training will learn about and help with daily chores and management of all livestock production on the farm.
 This includes caring for young stock, feeding, moving fences and coops, delivering animals to the processor, and storage of harvested product.

 • Educational outreach – A unique aspect of the Mentorship at Carnation Farms is participating in the extensive educational programming for the public.
-After training to be a spokesperson for the agricultural production aspect of the farm, the farmer-in-training will lead farm and garden tours for youth and adult guests attending Farm-to-Table dinners, field trips, and summer camps.
+After training to be a spokesperson for the agricultural production aspect of the farm, the farmer-in-training will occasionally lead farm and garden tours for youth and adult guests attending on-farm events, farm dinners, field trips, and summer camps.

 Farmers-in-training also participate in farm team meetings, hold 1:1 meetings with the Mentor, do quarterly self- and program-assessments, and eat communally with other ag staff on Frittata Fridays.